fxadilima/Paladin-in-the-Violent-Winds/README.md

 The original Chinese title, Yitian Tulong Ji (倚天屠龍記), carries a profound symbolism: 'Yitian' (Heaven's Will) and 'Tulong' (Slaying the Dragon).
 Combined, they mean 'Slaying the Dragon by Following Heaven's Will'.
 In ancient Chinese culture, the 'Dragon' is a direct metaphor for the Emperor or the Imperial Throne.
 Our tale expands on this prophetic title.

+It's worth noting that the popular Indonesian and English titles ("The Heavenly Sword and the Dragon Slaying Sabre" and "Kisah Pedang Langit dan Golok Pembunuh Naga") actually derive from folk tales circulating within Jin Yong's story itself, which eventually became associated with the two mythical weapons, 'Yitian Jian' (Heavenly Sword) and 'Tulong Dao' (Dragon S Slaying Sabre).
+Interestingly, the characters for 'Sword' (劍 - Jian) and 'Sabre' (刀 - Dao) aren't explicitly in the original title, reflecting their origin in these evolving legends.
+This very verse is frequently quoted by Zhang Wuji throughout the narrative.

 ## Unraveling the Original Narrative